Hamas: Israeli policy towards Hamas

+Historical accounts note that Israel's encouragement of Islamist movements in Palestine long predated Hamas's takeover of Gaza, with Israeli authorities adopting a "divide-and-rule" strategy by supporting conservative and religious groups like the Palestinian Village Leagues and Sheikh Ahmed Yassin's al-Mujama al-Islami to counter the secular PLO.
+This strategy is documented in statements by several former Israeli figures, including Brigadier General Yitzhak Segev, who admitted to funding al-Mujama al-Islami at the request of Israeli authorities; former Civil Administration director Efraim Sneh; and former head of the Southern Command Yitzhak Mordechai, and Israeli professor Avner Cohen.

 Benjamin Netanyahu had been Israel's prime minister for most of the two decades preceding the Gaza war, and was criticized for having championed a policy of empowering Hamas in Gaza.
 This policy was part of a strategy to sabotage a two-state solution by confining the Palestinian Authority to the West Bank and weakening it, and to demonstrate to the Israeli public and western governments that Israel has no partner for peace.
 This criticism was leveled by several Israeli officials, including former prime minister Ehud Barak, and former head of Shin Bet security services Yuval Diskin.
 Saudi Arabia and the Palestinian Authority were also critical of Israel under Netanyahu allowing suitcases of Qatari money to be given to Hamas, in exchange for maintaining the ceasefire.
 An op-ed by Tal Schneider for the Times of Israel reported after the Hamas attack that Netanyahu's policy to treat the Palestinian Authority as a burden and Hamas as an asset had "blown up in our faces".